sfdcai/pixel-backup/readme.md

 2. run `./unmount.sh`

 **everything located under `/the_binding` in the internal storage should now be gone. you can disconnect the drive if you're sure all pending writes have been flushed.**

+### forcing google photos to rescan (alternative refresh path)

+if google photos still refuses to show the mounted media, run `./force_media_scan.sh`. it replays every media database refresh trick we know for the pixel 1 xl: the classic media scanner broadcast, a direct media provider call, and a `content` cli invocation. all commands emit detailed echo statements and debug logs (when enabled) so you can see whether each strategy worked. this gives you an alternative way to kick photos into gear without re-running the entire mount sequence.

 ## notes
 * currently, the ext4 mounting script disables selinux security controls entirely, which is quite unsafe - do not have any kind of untrusted apps installed on your device while using this. selinux remains disabled until the next boot, or you can run the command `setenforce 1` to re-enable it earlier. don't forget that the software on the pixel is severely out of date and there are a lot of serious known vulnerabilities. try to keep device radios off (especially bluetooth and NFC) to reduce the attack surface.